uralys/taverne/docs/react.md

 export default items;
 ```

-You should use one reducer for each feature.
+You should use one barrel for each feature.

 `La Taverne` will: